 Close

-A reference listing of logos from the many ironwork foundries that shaped the look of American main street storefronts in the late 1800s
+A reference list with photographs of logos from the many ironwork foundries that shaped the look of American main street storefronts in the late 1800s and early 1900s

 This blog post is intended for use as a reference and will be updated periodically